NullCode1337/NimGrabber/README.md

 - Written with pure libs (no need for DLLs)
 - No caching, everything done on-time
 - Supports a LOT of browsers and clients
+- Optional IP Grabber (can be toggled in file)
 - Wow only 3 detections

 <p align=center>